Ford FE engine: 352

 Introduced in 1958 as part of the Interceptor line of Ford V8 engines, the Ford 352 of 351.86 cuin actual displacement was the replacement for the Lincoln Y-block.
 It is a stroked 332 with 3.5 in stroke and a 4 in bore, and was rated from 208 bhp with a 2-barrel carburetor to over 300 bhp on the 4-barrel models.
 When these engines were introduced, they were called Interceptor V-8 on the base models and Interceptor Special V-8 on the 4-barrel models.
-The 1958 H vin coded 352 was designated as Interceptor V-8 Thunderbird Special according to the 1958 Ford V8 Cars & Thunderbird Service Manual pg 483.
+The 1958 H vin coded 352 was designated as Interceptor V-8 Thunderbird Special.
 The Interceptor was the base-performance engine in 1958.
 For the 1959 model year, the FE engine series was renamed the Thunderbird V-8 and the Thunderbird Special V-8.
 When installed in Mercury vehicles, these engines were named "Marauder".
 This series of engines usually weighed over 650 lb.
-In 1960 Ford created a high-performance version of the 352 rated at 360 hp it featured an aluminum intake manifold, Holley 4160 4-barrel (4-choke) carburetor, cast iron header-style exhaust manifolds, 10.5:1 compression ratio, and solid lifters.
+In 1960 Ford created a high-performance version of the 352 rated at 360 hp it featured an aluminum intake manifold, Holley 4100 4-barrel carburetor, cast iron header-style exhaust manifolds, 10.5:1 compression ratio, and solid lifters.